mikaeljan/MultiUserBlogProject/README.md

 Add more CSS styling.
 Implement modularization
-Encapsulating the helper methods into a separate class Add a constructor for login verification:
+Encapsulating the helper methods into a separate class Add a constructor for login verification:<br />
 `def login_required(func):
     """
     A decorator to confirm a user is logged in or redirect as needed.